Más Madrid

-Más Madrid ("More Madrid") is a progressive regional political party in Spain.
+Más Madrid ("More Madrid") is a progressive regional political party in Spain co-founded by Manuela Carmena and Íñigo Errejón.
 Its primary strength is located in the city of Madrid.
-It advocates for participatory democracy and promotes green politics, having cooperated with like-minded parties such as the Greens Equo and European Green Party members.
-Sitting on the left wing of the political spectrum, it is the farthest left party represented alongside Unidas Podemos.
+It promotes green politics, having cooperated with like-minded parties such as the Greens Equo and European Green Party members.
+It sits on the left-wing to far-left of the political spectrum.

 It was founded as the electoral platform formed around Manuela Carmena to succeed Ahora Madrid in Carmena's bid for re-election in the 2019 Madrid City Council election.
 After the crisis sparked in January 2019 by Íñigo Errejón's announcement to form a tandem with Carmena ahead of the 2019 Madrilenian regional election, the platform threatened to cause a major split in Podemos in the Community of Madrid.
-The party currently leads the opposition in both the Assembly of Madrid and the Madrid City Council, and it is also the biggest group in the latter, having overtaken the Spanish Socialist Workers' Party as the main left-of-centre party in the region.
+The party currently leads the opposition in both the Assembly of Madrid and the Madrid City Council, and it is also the biggest group in the latter, having overtaken the Spanish Socialist Workers' Party as the main leftist party in the region.